Likelihood Cross Validation Bandwidth Selection for Kernel Density on a Linear Network

 which can be plotted to show the (rescaled) mean-square error

-as a function of sigma
+as a function of sigma.

-, the computation is accelerated by
+If shortcut=TRUE, the computation is accelerated by

 omitting the integral term in the equation above.
 This is valid